 Chlorophyll is the substance that gives green plants their color, and which enables them to manufacture their own food.
 The chlorophyll absorbs certain rays of sunlight and uses the energy gained from these rays to join up, chemically, water and the gas carbon dioxide.
 By this means sugar and starch are produced, and the plant has manufactured its own food from simple chemical substances.

-Saprophytic plants play an important role as they consume and clear away all the branches and leaves which fall from the trees, and which would otherwise cover the land.
+Saprophytes play an important role as they consume and clear away all the branches and leaves which fall from the trees, and which would otherwise cover the land.

-Successive stages in the decay of a tree trunk
+Stages in the decay of a tree trunk

 The bacteria and fungi which live and feed in this way are called saprophytes (from the Greek sapron: a corpse) because they live on dead organic matter.
 In doing so they perform a service that is essential to life on earth, changing complex organic substances into simple mineral compounds and returning these to the soil so that they can be used again by green plants in the process of building up their tissues.